mlabs-haskell/cem-script/docs/goals_and_soa.md

 taking that burden from developers and auditors.

 * Double satisfaction
   * Shown twice in CNS Audit
-    * Shown once in Frada audit (3.2.7)
+  * Shown once in Fracada audit (3.2.7)
 * Insufficient staking control
   * Shown once in CNS Audit - https://github.com/mlabs-haskell/cns-plutus-audit/issues/24

 ### TxIn ordering and coin change support

-Those promlems are similar to previous in that they tend to arise in naive Plutus implementations, if developer was did not make measures to prevent them.
+Those problems are similar to previous in that they tend to arise in naive Plutus implementations, if developer was did not make measures to prevent them.

-Almost all transactoins which require fungible tokens as input, should not depend from exact UTxO coin-change distirbution.
+Almost all transactions which require fungible tokens as input, should not depend from exact UTxO coin-change distribution.

 Failure to expect that leads to prohibition of correct transactions.
 On other side too broad constraint might lead to